theobald-software/kb.theobald-software.github.io/content/_yunio/sharepoint-purchase-requisition-with-yunIO.md

 ### Setup in SharePoint

-Create a SharePoint list that provides SAP related fields.
+Create a SharePoint list that provides SAP-related fields.
 For this example, create the following columns:
 - Material
 - Plant